 There is some evidence from the UK to suggest that some forms of mentoring, counselling and role model interventions are associated with positive effects on students’ attitudes/aspirations relating to HE.
-This evidence is mainly drawn from qualitative research and survey data, which captures the attitudes/aspirations of students before and after taking part.
+Much of this evidence is drawn from qualitative research and survey data, which captures the attitudes/aspirations of students before and after taking part.
 A small number of UK studies also suggest students taking part in these activities have better outcomes, in terms of aspirations/attitudes and HE participation, than those who don’t (by using ‘comparison’ groups of non-participants).
 For example, an evaluation of online mentoring in the UK has shown a correlation between participation and both HE entry and attainment outcomes, based on tracking students over time (Brightside, 2020).

-However, we must be careful about how we interpret this evidence.
+We must be careful about how we interpret the evidence discussed above.
 The methods used can only tell us that there seems to be a positive association between these activities and student outcomes.
 They cannot tell us definitively that the activities are having an impact (i.e. they cannot provide ‘causal evidence’).
 This is because the students who take part in these activities are likely to be systematically different from those who don’t – for example, even if the students are demographically similar, they are likely to have different levels of motivation.
 So, when we compare their outcomes with those of other students, we risk overestimating the efficacy of mentoring/counselling/role model interventions.